Housing Agreement 2012-13Version 1.13

 c.
 Carpet -

-To reduce damage and preserve the appearance of your carpet, we encourage you to vacuum frequently.
+To reduce damage and preserve the appearance of your carpet, you must vacuum frequently.
 The Residence Life Office does not provide vacuums for resident use.
 Extraordinary damages to the carpet beyond normal wear and tear may result in the need for HBU maintenance to shampoo and/or replace the carpet.
 In such circumstances, a charge will be added to your student account.

 d.
 Prohibited items - We do not allow hot plates, halogen lamps, candles, incense or any open flames in living areas.
 If the power goes out, use flashlights only for light.
 Do not store flammable liquids in or around your living area.